eDavidT/topodot.technical-interview-problems/src/Problem-2-API-Fetching/README.md

 * Fetch the data only when the component loads
 * Show a loading indicator
 * Show an error message if the API fails
-* Display the list of user’s usernames.
+* Display the list of usernames.

 Initial Setup
 ```jsx